Michael Schatz, Ph.D.

 Adjunct Professor of Quantitative BiologyCold Spring Harbor Laboratory

-Michael Schatz is the Bloomberg Distinguished Associate Professor of Computer Science and Biology at Johns Hopkins University.
+Michael Schatz is the Bloomberg Distinguished Professor of Computer Science and Biology at Johns Hopkins University.
 His research is at the intersection of computer science, biology, and biotechnology, and focuses on development of novel algorithms and systems for comparative genomics, human genetics, and personalized medicine.
-In 2015, Schatz received the Alfred P. Sloan Foundation Fellowship to develop computational methods to probe the genetic components of autism and cancer, and in 2014 Schatz received the NSF CAREER award to develop computational methods to study plant and animal genomes using long-read single molecule DNA sequencing technologies.
-Schatz joined JHU in 2016, after spending 6 years at Cold Spring Harbor Laboratory where he remains an Adjunct Associate Professor of Quantitative Biology.
-Schatz received his Ph.D. from the University of Maryland in 2010 after spending 5 years at the Institute for Genomic Research (TIGR).
-More information is available on his lab website: http://schatz-lab.org
+For this work, he is the recipient of the 2015 Alfred P. Sloan Foundation Fellowship, an 2014 NSF CAREER award, and have been named a Clarivate Web of Science “Highly Cited Researcher” three times since 2018.
+Schatz received his Ph.D. and M.S. in Computer Science from the University of Maryland in 2010 and 2008, his B.S. in Computer Science from Carnegie Mellon University in 2000.
+More information is available on his lab website: http://schatz-lab.org.